 Treating alcohol withdrawal and addiction will depend on the severity of their addiction.
 A specialist might recommend either an inpatient or outpatient setting.
 Other modalities will include individual counseling and support groups to encourage recovery.

-Outpatient Programs: For those with a mild addiction, an outpatient rehab program might be an option.
-In this case, they have a more flexible program that allows them to maintain their daily schedule and responsibilities like attending school, work, or caring for their family.
+- Outpatient programs – An outpatient rehab program might be an option for those with a mild addiction.
+In this case, they have a more flexible program that allows them to maintain their daily schedule and responsibilities like attending school, going to work, or caring for their family.

-Individual Therapy: Beyond the detox process, it’s paramount to tackle the addiction.
-Through individual therapy, people can understand what drives addictive behavior and see an underlying cause of addiction.
+- Individual therapy – Beyond the detox process, it’s paramount to tackle the addiction.
+Through individual therapy, people can understand what drives addictive behavior and see the underlying cause of addiction.

-Group Therapy: Building a healthy and sober support team is a critical element of addiction recovery.
+- Group therapy – Building a healthy and sober support team is critical for addiction recovery.
 By attending group meetings or 12-step programs, individuals can continue their sober lives and learn relapse prevention techniques, even months after detox.

 Remember, quitting potent drugs alone can be life-threatening.
 It’s essential to have the support and supervision of drug addiction specialists by your side.